An Archetale in the Assembling Terrania Cycle

 The phone rang.
 He stared at it, frowning.
 Then he picked it up without saying a word.
 He listened.

-“They say repressing emotions is bad for your health,” I noted.
+“They say repressing emotions is bad for your health,” I put in helpfully.

 Bringing out his own phone, he touched it.
 The cuffs on my extremities sprang open.
 He collected them, then glared at me.